Pre-doctoral Interdisciplinary Training Grant in the Epidemiology of Infectious Diseases (PI: George Seage)

 Interested students should submit an application and supporting documents to the ID-Epi Program Coordinator.
 Doctoral students from all departments are encouraged to apply, with priority to students in Epidemiology, Biostatistics, and Immunology and Infectious Diseases.
 Funding is restricted to US Citizens or Permanent Residents.

-The Interdisciplinary Concentration in Infectious Disease Epidemiology at the Harvard School of Public Health (HSPH) provides students with advanced skills in epidemiologic methods, applied training in infectious diseases and biodefense, and hands-on experience with infectious disease collaborations.
+The Interdisciplinary Concentration in Infectious Disease Epidemiology at the Harvard T.H.
+Chan School of Public Health provides students with advanced skills in epidemiologic methods, applied training in infectious diseases and biodefense, and hands-on experience with infectious disease collaborations.
 Enrollment in this concentration is a requirement for receiving training funds on this grant.

 The National Institute of Allergy and Infectious Disease will provide support for pre-doctoral students in the areas of Infectious Disease Epidemiology and Biodefense during each academic year.
 Trainees are awarded a yearly stipend and tuition assistance, as well as a small travel allowance for research-related travel or conference.